gerrkoff/dark-deeds/README.md

 ### Database
-Execute from `/Scripts` folder to start docker container with database instance
+Execute from `/Scripts` folder to start docker container with database instance:
 ```
 ./run-db.sh
 ```

 ### Backend
-Execute from `/DarkDeeds/DarkDeeds.Api` to create settings file from template
+Execute from `/DarkDeeds/DarkDeeds.Api` to create settings file from template:
 ```
 cp appsettings.json appsettings.Development.json
 ```
 Adjust created `appsettings.Development.json` and set `appDb` connection string.
-If you are running database from previous step, your config should look like below
+If you are running database from previous step, your config should look like below:
 ```
 ...
 "ConnectionStrings": {